Skip to footer content

 C# CSV to XLSX: A Complete Developer Guide: Image 3 - Output for converting CSV file into an Excel file with a chart

-The CreateChart method accepts the chart type and positioning coordinates.
-The AddSeries method links worksheet cell ranges to the chart axes, creating dynamic visualizations that update when the underlying data changes.
+The CreateChart method accepts the chart type and four positioning parameters (top row, left column, bottom row, right column).
+The AddSeries method links worksheet cell ranges to chart axes, creating dynamic visualizations that update when the underlying data changes.
+IronXL supports column, bar, line, area, and pie chart types through the ChartType enum.
+For a complete list of supported chart configurations, see the IronXL chart tutorial.

-How Do You Convert CSV to DataTable and Then to Excel?
+How Do You Convert CSV to a DataTable and Then to Excel?

-For scenarios requiring data manipulation before export, converting CSV data through a DataTable provides flexibility.
-This approach lets developers filter, transform, or validate data during the conversion process.
+For scenarios requiring data manipulation before export, converting CSV data through a DataTable provides maximum flexibility.
+This approach lets developers filter, transform, sort, or validate rows during the conversion process using standard .NET data access patterns.

 using IronXL;